qxxxb/ctf/2020/sunshine_ctf/pegasus/license_check/README.md

 **Points**: 200

 I started working on this problem at 12 AM but unfortunately wasn't able to solve it by 9 AM, which was when the CTF ended.
-I was eventually able solve it after asking some questions on the CTF Discord.
+Luckily I was eventually able solve it after asking some questions on the CTF Discord.

 For this problem, I started by running the executable:
 ```